cap-lab/HOPES/README.md

 To install HOPES on Linux, do the following steps.

   1. Install prerequsite :
-Java (version 1.7.x or higher, not necessary to install jdk), ant
+Java (version 1.7.x or 1.8.x. not necessary to install jdk), ant

   2. Clone git repository and update submodules to your *HOPES_DIR*.
   ```